-The mission of the Massage Therapist program is to provide the curriculum and clinical experiences necessary to empower graduates with knowledge, skills, and affective elements necessary to successfully practice massage therapy in the workforce.
+Certificate Mission: The mission of the Massage Therapist program is to provide the curriculum and clinical experiences necessary to empower graduates with knowledge, skills, and affective elements necessary to successfully practice massage therapy in the workforce.

-Students enrolled in this program must meet with their assigned academic advisor to plan a specific course schedule meeting Illinois Central College and personal requirements.
+Additional Program Info: Students enrolled in this program must meet with their assigned academic advisor to plan a specific course schedule meeting Illinois Central College and personal requirements.

-- High school graduate or equivalent. - Completion of TM 110 with a grade of "C" or better. - Completion of BIOL 140 with a grade of "C" or better (Note: BIOL 140 requires a COMPASS reading score of 81 or higher or completion of appropriate ENGL pre-requisites).
+- High school graduate or equivalent.

+- Completion of TM 100 with a grade of "S".

+- Completion of BIOL 140 with a grade of "C" or better